All Products

 • Description

-Samples all values that are read from column_name based on x and y, and filters out the rows that do not meet sampling conditions.
+Samples all values read from column_name based on x and y, and filters out the rows that do not meet the sampling condition.

 • Parameters

-• x and y: x is required. x and y are integer constants that are greater than 0.
-Their values are of the BIGINT type.
-The two parameters indicate that the values fall into x portions based on the hash function and the yth portion is used.
+• x and y: x is required. `x` and `y` must be integer constants greater than 0 and of the BIGINT type.
+These parameters indicate that the values are divided into x portions based on a hash function, and the yth portion is selected.

 y is optional.
-If no value is specified for the y parameter, the first option is used, and you do not need to specify column_name.
+If y is not specified, the first portion is selected by default, and you do not need to specify column_name.

-• column_name: optional.
-The name of the column on which sampling is performed.
-If no value is specified for this parameter, random sampling is performed based on the values of x and y.
-The name of the column can be of any data type, and the column value can be null.
+• column_name: Optional.
+The name of the column on which to perform sampling.
+If this parameter is not specified, random sampling is performed based on the values of x and y.
+The column can be of any data type, and its value can be null.
 Implicit conversions are not performed.
-If column_name is set to null, an error is returned.
+An error is returned if column_name itself is null.

 Note

-• To prevent data skew due to the null value, uniform hashing is performed on the null values in column_name in x portions.
-If no value is specified for the column_name parameter and the amount of data is small, the output is not necessarily uniform.
-In this case, we recommend that you specify a value for column_name to obtain a uniform output.
+• To prevent data skew caused by null values, uniform hashing is performed on the null values in column_name across x portions.
+If column_name is not specified and the amount of data is small, the output may not be uniform.
+In this case, we recommend that you specify a column_name to obtain a uniform output.

-• Random sampling can be performed only on columns of the following data types: BIGINT, DATETIME, BOOLEAN, DOUBLE, STRING, BINARY, CHAR, and VARCHAR.
+• Random sampling can be performed only on columns of the BIGINT, DATETIME, BOOLEAN, DOUBLE, STRING, BINARY, CHAR, and VARCHAR data types.

 • Return value